Our Best Black Friday Deal Is On Now! — SAVE 30% on ALL PLANS

 Product Qualified Leads

-PQLs are what we call “activated users” that have engaged in a meaningful way with the product’s key features and have a high chance of converting to paid subscriptions.
+PQLs are what we call “activated users”, which are free users (typically on a free trial or freemium model) that have engaged in a meaningful way with the product’s key features and have a high chance of converting to paid subscriptions.

 To Measure: